vectordotdev/vector/docs/manual/setup/getting-started.md

 ## Hello World!

-That's it for our first config, now; let's pipe an event through it:
+That's it for our first config.
+Now let's pipe an event through it:

 ```bash
 echo 'Hello World!' | vector --config ./vector.toml